• Skip to primary navigation

 • Don’t eat all of these by yourself in one sitting which is hard because it just doesn’t seem like a lot of food.
 But remember, this recipe called for 6 bananas.
 That’s a lot of sugar and you need to make sure you don’t eat more than your body can tolerate.

-Bowl of dehydrated banana chips surrounded by banana chips from above
+bowl of dehydrated banana chips

 If you like this recipe then you’ll love my other AIP dehydrator recipes.

-• Dill Cucumber Chips
+• Cucumber Chips

 • Kale Chips